nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 * `No_transfer` - neither owner nor operator can transfer tokens.
-This permission configuration can be used for non-transferable tokens or for the FA2 implementation when a transfer can be initiated only by some privileged and/or administrative account.
+This permission configuration can be used for non-transferable tokens or for the FA2 implementation when a transfer can be performed only by some privileged and/or administrative account.
 The transfer operation MUST fail with the error mnemonic `"FA2_TX_DENIED"`.

 * `Owner_transfer` - If `SENDER` is not the token owner, the transfer operation